Common Registration Issues and Solutions

 This error indicates that you have not met the required course prerequisite(s).
 Example: A student wants to register for CHM 2211 (Organic Chemistry 2).
 CHM 2211 has a prerequisite of a "C" grade or better in CHM 2210 (Organic Chemistry 1), but the student has not met the requirement.
 Always review a course's listed prerequisites prior to registration.
 You can view this information by clicking on the course title within the Course Schedule and selecting the "Prerequisites" tab.

-Note: If you transferred to FAU, the Self-Service system may not recognize your transfer courses as prerequisites.
+Note: If you transferred to FAU, the registration system may not recognize your transfer courses as prerequisites.
 Meet with your advisor as soon as possible to have your prior courses evaluated as meeting prerequisites.

 Linked courses are two separate courses that must be taken concurrently.
 These include labs and discussions that must be taken with a lecture course.
 When registering for linked courses, the CRNs must be submitted at the same time.
 The linked classes can be found by clicking on the linked sections tab in the class details when viewing the course in the Course Schedule.
 To unlink a course, you will need permission from your advisor or the professor teaching the course.

 ACG 2021 (Lec) and ACG 2021 (Lab)